 Being mentally active is equally important as being physically active for a kid’s well being and riddles are one of the funniest ways of exercising their brains.

 Mathematics is one of the nightmare subjects for most of the kids.

-Approaching the subject with some learn with fun strategies help teachers and parents to improve their understanding and enhance their interest for learning.
+Approaching the subject with some learn with fun strategies help teachers and parents to improve their understanding and enhance their interest in learning.

 math riddles for kids are one of the smartest ways of approaching the subject with fun.

 By applying some considerable concentration and having a clear thinking and logical reasoning, kids can crack them with ease.

 1. Add the number to the number itself and then multiply by 4.
 Again divide the number by 8 and you will get the same number once more.
 Which is that number?

 2. At the time of shipping, Tom can place 10 small boxes or 8 large boxes into a carton.
 A total of 96 boxes were sent in one shipment.
 The number of small boxes was less than large boxes.
 What is the total number of cartons he shipped?

 4 small boxes (4*10 = 40 boxes)

 3. X is an odd number.
 Take an alphabet away from X and it becomes even.
 Which is that number?